mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 and that the AI is trained on a lot of human text input which unfortunately is probably enough to do real damage if that conversational interface is hooked up with something that has real world consequences.
+Humans do stupid shit, and with that conversational AIs might do too.

 The gun is a bit of a contrived example, but quite frankly the ability to perform HTTP requests is probably enough to be an issue over time.
 If the